Are there Low-Cost or Free Summer Programs for High School Students?

 This program, known as GeoX, is run by the College of Geosciences at the university.
 It provides high school students with the opportunity to learn about a variety of topics in the area of geo/earth science.
 Students have the chance to engage in unique hands-on activities, learn from instructors at the university, collaborate with peers, and develop a better understanding of the geosciences field.

 The program is designed to enable students to explore high-interest topics, such the physical science of the ocean as well as on the planet of Mars.
 Through the program, students are able to enhance their knowledge of college majors and occupations in areas relating to the geosciences.
-In addition, high school students also have a chance to learn about Texas A & M University as well as about college admission process.
+In addition, high school students also have a chance to learn about Texas A & M University as well as about the college admission process.
 This program is free and admission is selective.

 - Stephen F. Austin State University Pre-Med Summer Camp